ervinne13/nw-cms-versions/README.md

 ]);
 ````

-Save your model by specifying the id of the saved `CMSVersion` object in the model's `version_id` field.
+Save your model by specifying the id of the saved `CMSVersion` object in the model's `version_id` field then save using the method `saveWithVersion()`.

 ````
     $bannerSet               = new BannerSet();